iotaledger/hornet/docker/README.md

 # Hornet Docker Setup
-This setup lets you run an [IOTA Hornet node](https://wiki.iota.org/hornet/welcome) using Docker to manage your services and Traefik as [a reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to enable TLS using [Let's Encrypt](https://letsencrypt.org/), control access to your node and route requests to the correct endpoints.
+This setup lets you run an [IOTA Hornet node](https://wiki.iota.org/hornet/welcome) using Docker to manage your services and Traefik as [a reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to enable (optional) TLS using [Let's Encrypt](https://letsencrypt.org/), control access to your node and route requests to the correct endpoints.

 ## Requirements
 1. A recent release of Docker enterprise or community edition.
 You can find installation instructions in the [official Docker documentation](https://docs.docker.com/engine/install/).
 2. [Docker Compose CLI plugin](https://docs.docker.com/compose/install/compose-plugin/).
-3. A registered domain name pointing to the public IP address of your server.
+3. A registered domain name pointing to the public IP address of your server. _(optional if not using HTTPS)_
 4. Opening up the following ports in your servers firewall:
   - `15600 TCP` - Used for gossip.
   - `14626 UDP` - Used for autopeering.
   - `80 TCP` - Used for HTTP.
-  - `443 TCP` - Used for HTTPS.
+  - `443 TCP` - Used for HTTPS. _(optional if not using HTTPS)_

 ## Prepare